 The Bitcoin service provider NiceHash has been hacked.
 More than $62 million dollars in Bitcoins were stolen.
-NichHash just released a statement on the matter saying that they’re working with the authorities on this matter.
+NichHash just released a statement saying that they’re working with the authorities on this matter.

 The organization or individual who stole the money placed the stolen loot in the following Bitcoin address 1EnJHhq8Jq8vDuZA5ahVh6H4t6jh1mB4rq.